NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Effects

-If the lining of the stomach or bowel no longer provide enough protection, their walls may become inflamed or damaged.
+If the lining of the stomach or bowel no longer provides enough protection to the wall of the stomach or the duodenum, their walls may become inflamed or damaged.
 An ulcer may develop in the stomach or duodenum as a result.
 The duodenum is the first part of the small intestine, just after the stomach.
-Gastric (stomach) ulcers and duodenal ulcers can lead to serious complications like bleeding.
+In rare cases, gastric (stomach) ulcers and duodenal ulcers can lead to serious complications like bleeding.

 If gastritis becomes chronic and the membrane lining is always inflamed, you might become anemic too.
 Cancerous tumors may develop, but that is very rare.